 - All relevant visa status documents (i.e. passport, Form I-94 Arrival/Departure Record, Form I-20, Form DS-2019, etc.)

 - Any documents issued to you upon your entry to the U.S

-- Any other immigration status-related documents, if applicable (e.g. I-797 Approval Notice)
+- Any other visa status-related documents, if applicable (e.g. I-797 Approval Notice)

 Due to the COVID pandemic and our temporary shift to remote employment, we have expanded information in our online pre-arrival orientation that is required for all new students.
-These essential sessions feature tips for academic success and critical visa and immigration information.
+These essential sessions feature tips for academic success and critical visa status information.

 In addition, there are several ISS modules including:

 - Introduction to the ISS Staff and Services